OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ---
 layout: post
-title: "Adding garbage collection to our Rust-based interpreters through MMTk"
+title: "Adding garbage collection to our Rust-based interpreters with MMTk"
 author:
 - Octave Larose
 ---

-This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters, which are research projects.
+This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters.
-Rust here is a focus-but-not-really, since we do away with a lot of its guarantees, for better or for worse, but definitely for performance.
+We talk about Rust a lot here, but we forgo a lot of its guarantees, for better or for worse, but definitely for performance.
+To be clear, these are research projects and not production systems.

 The goal of this blog post is to remain accessible, such that people with limited knowledge of GC or of Rust can still get value out of it.
-If you really want it, you can jump directly to the [MMTk introduction](#whats-mmtk-then) or [the technical implementation bits](#implementation-mmtking) and it will not hurt my feelings.
+If you really want, you can jump directly to the [MMTk introduction](#mmtk-overview) or [the technical implementation bits](#implementation-mmtking) and it will not hurt my feelings.

 ## introduction: who? what?